ActiveBrainAtlas/MouseBrainAtlas_dev/demo/README.md

 ---------------------------

 ## Install packages, setup environment variables and download input data

+The following has been tested on Linux Ubuntu 16.04 and might not work on other operating systems.

 ```
 sudo apt-get install wget python-pip python-tk
 cd setup